Indonesian railway signalling: Railway signal

 A railway signal (semboyan di jalur kereta api) is a railway signal that is placed on the right side of the railway track, except in certain conditions it can also be placed on the left side of the railway track.
 Railway signals are divided into temporary, permanent, switch, water funnel, weighbridge, and free space boundaries.

 Temporary signal

-A temporary signal (semboyan sementara) is a signal that is signaled by hand by PPKA or level crossing guards, or in the form of signs installed on the right side of the railway track; generally hand signals are signaled when there is a disturbance on the journey or passing through a path that must be passed at a limited speed and with caution.
+A temporary signal (semboyan sementara) is a signal that is signalled by hand by PPKA or level crossing guards, or in the form of signs installed on the right side of the railway track; generally hand signals are signalled when there is a disturbance on the journey or passing through a path that must be passed at a limited speed and with caution.

 Temporary sign

-A temporary sign is a sign signaled by hand by PPKA or level crossing guards, or in the form of signs installed on the right side of the railroad tracks; generally a hand sign is signaled when there is a disturbance on the way or passing through a path that must be passed at a limited speed and with caution.
+A temporary sign is a sign signalled by hand by PPKA or level crossing guards, or in the form of signs installed on the right side of the railroad tracks; generally a hand sign is signalled when there is a disturbance on the way or passing through a path that must be passed at a limited speed and with caution.